The Liturgy

 Participating Clergy

-If any clergy from outside Church of the Apostles is desired to assist, those details can be discussed on a case by case basis.
+If any clergy from outside the Church of the Apostles is desired to assist, those details can be discussed on a case-by-case basis.
 Guest clergy normally read the lessons and lead prayers.

 Readings from Scripture